mean9park/mean9park.github.io/_posts/2022-04-05-DRAM_Operation.md

 So far, we've looked into how DRAM write / read operation work in terms of DRAM cell.
 In electric circuit perspective, data is stored in capacitor or the __dynamic__ node.
 It's one of the important charastics of DRAM and its name comes from.
-The data in the dynamic nodes leaks over time and read operation uses its actual charge, so it's also called destructive read.
+The data in the dynamic nodes leaks over time which requires refresh and read operation uses its actual stored charge, so it's also called destructive read.
-I'm going to deal with them later posts.
+Later posts will deal with them in details.